 Until now, my usual method for preparing garlic bread is to buy some crusty white bread, slice the bread, butter it with garlic butter, wrap it up in foil and then toast it in the oven for a few minutes.
 Don’t get me wrong this is a very nice way of making garlic bread especially if you are in a hurry.

 I have been making my own bread for a while now and I have mastered the crusty white loaf and I can boast that I make a pretty mean multigrain bread.
 Until now though, I have not tried anything fancier than traditional style loaves.
 That all changed very recently when I took a leap of faith and had a go at making up some garlic bread!
 This was not going to be a standard loaf of garlic bread it was going to be pull apart bread and I threw caution to wind and added cheese as well.

-I have used a crusty white bread mix instead of ordinary plain flour because I find that when I use it I get the loveliest light and soft textured bread.
+I have used crusty white bread flour instead of ordinary plain flour because I find that when I use it I get the loveliest light and soft textured bread.
 The method that I have used with this bread is almost identical to that used in my Simple Bread Recipe.
 The only difference is how the dough is assembled in the baking dish and the addition of the topping.

 What resulted was delicious, soft, and cheesy bread that I decided to call my Cheesy Garlic and Herb Pull Apart Bread.